Security program leadership and IT strategy for defense contractors. Both functions, one engagement.

 Strategic direction, program roadmap, and accountability for security outcomes.
-Someone owns the program — not just the tasks someone else assigned.
+Someone owns the program, not just the tasks someone else assigned.

 Executive-ready reporting on security posture, compliance status, and risk.
 Leadership gets clear answers to the questions they need to ask, not a technical briefing they cannot interpret.

 Primary point of contact for DCSA FOCI engagements, C3PAO CMMC assessments, and external compliance reviews.
-We have been on this side of the table before.

-Security guidance for IT staff, escalation path for security questions, and a knowledgeable resource for the operational security questions that come up between scheduled advisory sessions.
+Security guidance for IT staff, escalation path for security questions, and a knowledgeable resource for the operational questions that come up between scheduled advisory sessions.

 Security program assessment, risk register review, compliance calendar audit, and stakeholder interviews.
-We map the current state of the program — what exists, what is missing, and what the immediate exposure is.
+We map the current state of the program: what exists, what is missing, and what the immediate exposure is.
 Deliverable: current-state report and 90-day prioritized roadmap.

 Defined monthly advisory hours, compliance monitoring, board reporting package, vendor security reviews, compliance calendar management, and incident response availability.
-Scope is adjusted as active compliance events — DCSA reviews, C3PAO assessments, contract modifications — require additional attention.
+Scope is adjusted as active compliance events (DCSA reviews, C3PAO assessments, contract modifications) require additional attention.
 Deliverable: monthly security posture update and rolling compliance calendar.

 What's the difference between a vCISO and a CMMC consultant?